Steve Jobs (film): Historical accuracy

 In a Bloomberg West interview with Emily Chang on August 26, 2015, Andy Cunningham called it "a wonderful film....
 It's an incredible character study of a really complex man.
 Aaron [Sorkin] and Danny Boyle did a fabulous job with it."
 Her portrayal by Sarah Snook was a "small role but professionally done."
 The film also portrays Andy as participating in the iMac launch, even though she was not working with Apple at that time.
 Journalist Walt Mossberg compared Steve Jobs to the Orson Welles film Citizen Kane, which was loosely based on the life of William Randolph Hearst.
 Mossberg has stated that while both films are aesthetically well-developed, Welles created a fictional set of characters in order to clarify that his film was a work of fiction.
 In contrast, according to Mossberg (who knew Jobs for 14 years), Sorkin's decision to use real instead of fictional names detracts from the quality of a film which appears to be a biopic and yet is a work of fiction.
 Mossberg states that "the Steve Jobs portrayed in Sorkin's film isn't the man I knew.
 Sorkin chose to cherry-pick and exaggerate some of the worst aspects of Jobs' character, and to focus on a period of his career when he was young and immature [...]
 It would be as if you made a movie called JFK almost entirely focused on Kennedy's womanizing and political rivalries, and said nothing about civil rights and the Cuban Missile Crisis.
 Sorkin opts to end his story just as Jobs is poised to both reel off an unprecedented string of world-changing products and to mature into a much broader, kinder manager and person."

 Accolades

-Steve Jobs has received over 4 dozen industry and critic award nominations.
-The film garnered four Golden Globe Award nominations for Best Actor for Fassbender, Best Supporting Actress for Winslet, Best Screenplay for Sorkin, and Best Original Score for Pemberton.
-It won two, for both Winslet and Sorkin.
-On February 14, 2016, Winslet won the BAFTA Award for Best Actress in a Supporting Role.
-Both Fassbender and Winslet received Academy Award nominations for Best Actor and Best Supporting Actress.
+At the 88th Academy Awards, Steve Jobs received nominations for Best Actor and Best Supporting Actress.
+The film's other nominations include three British Academy Film Awards (winning one), three Critics' Choice Movie Awards, and four Golden Globe Awards (winning two).